HawgBeat - Arkansas powers through 14-point first half deficit to advance over Colgate

 HawgBeat's coverage of Arkansas's journey in the 2021 NCAA tournament is present by Wright's Barbecue.
 Already serving up the best meats in Arkansas, you can now also find Wright's meat rub and sauces at Walmart and Walmart.com.

-The Razorbacks had to orchestrate a comeback from a 14-point deficit in the first half versus Colgate but they did that and then some to win their first game of the NCAA tournament since the 2016-17 season.
+The Razorbacks had to orchestrate a comeback from a 14-point deficit in the first half versus Colgate but they did that and then some to win their first game in the NCAA Tournament since 2017.

 Arkansas took down the Raiders 85-68 after a 17-0 run helped them go up by three at halftime and a 10-point run with seven to go put them in control and up by 13.